workleap/wl-r2wc/README.md

 });
 ```

-If you don't have contextProvider, simply ignore it:
+If you don't have `contextProvider`, simply ignore it:
 ```tsx
 // src/web-components/widgets.ts
 declare global {